 All arguments for and against, clues, even the sex scenes create understanding, once expressed by Roger Ebert, famous movie critic: Basic instinct creators intentionally build their story, every hint, and a clue to interpreting it due to both versions of who was a killer in Basic Instinct.

 Basic instinct cast

-Sharon Stone in Basic Instinct – is a legendary movie character – her leg cross scene – is among the most viewed in 1990-s.
-Although she did not have any other roles of such scale after 1992, Sharon stone gave us one canonic woman image.
+Sharon Stone in Basic Instinct – is a legendary movie character – her leg cross scene – is among the most viewed in the 1990-s.
+Although she did not have any other roles of such a scale after 1992, Sharon stone gave us one canonic woman image.
 Michael Douglas presented the main male character in Basic instinct – police detective Nick Curran, who fast falls under obsession and control of Catherine Tramell – main suspect.
-The basic instinct is not his most famous role, but now it is hard to imagine Basic instinct sex scene with another actor.
+The basic instinct is not his most famous role, but now it is hard to imagine the Basic instinct sex scene with another actor.
 Jeanne Tripplehorn in Basic instinct, whose Beth Garner is no less mystery than Sharon Stone’s Tramell, has also given us unforgettable moments.

 Basic instinct interrogation scene and leg cross

 In addition to the frequent question «Who was the killer in Basic Instinct», a legendary movie still makes a fuss with its sex scenes.
 One of the most well-known moments in the Basic instinct interrogation scene in the police station.
 Sharon Stone’s character voluntarily arrives for police to participate in interrogation as the main suspect at the moment.
 She clearly defines herself as an extremely attractive and hot woman among half a dozen policemen detectives.
 Catherine Tramell takes a cigarette in a premise where this action is forbidden.
 She makes her famous Basic instinct leg cross (or leg uncross) also known as Basic instinct «pussy shot» or «pussy scene», which has become a legendary shot.